anonrose/functionalforit/outputs/superpowers.md

 to someone with experience in a relationship, "my girlfriend cheated on me what should i do" is quite silly

+open with a series of "here's what i've dones" - "hey my girlfriend cheated on me, i've been attempting to talk to her, she isn't responding, i spend time with her and have done everything in my ability to communicate and have been a good partner"

+then the answer is simple

 the same goes for programming and every other aspect of life

 "hey this form isn't submitting" - to an experienced programmer cmd+option+i is second nature, it is the first thing you'd do and you'd follow a series of questions until you got to the answer